johnttaylor/epc/README.md

 2. Migrated the Catch2 framework from v2.x to v3.x.
 The change impacted how the unit test projects are build since Catch2 v3.x is static library based (vs v2.x which was a single header file).
 3. Maintenance updates to the CPL C++ framework (aka newer version of the [colony.core](https://github.com/johnttaylor/colony.core) repo)
    - The update includes support for the [littlefs file system](https://github.com/littlefs-project/littlefs).
-   - Updates for small footprint for TShell console commands.
+   - Updates for smaller footprint for TShell console commands.

 ## Directory Structure for Repository